 The study of journalism at Messiah College brings print and broadcast journalism together into one successful program that reaches across multimedia platforms.
-From new media to traditional media, including online media, television, radio and newspaper/magazine, Messiah College’s Bachelor of Arts degree in journalism reflects the fast-paced changes occurring in the journalism field today.
+From new media to traditional media, including online media, television, radio and newspaper/magazine, Messiah College’s Bachelor of Arts (B.A.) degree in journalism reflects the fast-paced changes occurring in the journalism field today.

 As a student in the journalism degree program at Messiah College, you’ll develop the creative and critical thinking skills in high demand by many of today's employers.
 You're also strongly urged to take a minor to help apply your growing journalistic skills to a particular area of expertise, such as environmental science, economics, politics, religion, urban studies and more.

 As a journalism major at Messiah College, you'll:

 - Hone writing and reporting skills through courses such as audio-visual newsgathering and multi-media storytelling to prepare for a career in the changing, converging landscape of the journalism field.

 - Apply your journalism skills on campus through required practica with The Pulse: Media Hub, which includes The Swinging Bridge campus magazine, Pulse FM 90.7 radio (with a 20-mile broadcast radius) and College's cable access channel.

 - Have the opportunity to take advantage of internship opportunities with local and regional publications and electronic media outlets.

 - Work in our new 1,740 square-foot media lab facility in Hostetter Chapel.

 - Gain valuable work experience as a tutor in our writing center.

 - Pursue an individualized honors program with a faculty member.